PrimaveraDeveloper/lithium/howto/howto-create-taskbox.md

  ## Configuration

- First we need to define what configuration will run in this taskbox sample.
+ First you need to define what configuration will run in this taskbox sample.
 The `PipeboxConfig` is a configuration that holds all the events, pipelines and handlers.

  See the [PipeboxConfig](../ref/hydrogen-2.0/Taskbox.md) to know more on how to create a configuration.